Dylan-Gresham/AdventOfCode2023/README.md

 their code was taking upwards of 20 minutes to run for part 2 so I was happy that my first solution took less than a second to run both parts :)

+## Day 5

+## Progress on December 6th, 2023

+Started day 5 today, ran into an issue parsing the file into separate structs for each map.
+I'm going to take a break for a while and come back to this later with a fresh mind to figure out what's going wrong.
+I'm also fairly certain that splitting each map into a separate struct is probably not the most efficient strategy but it's what makes sense to me.
+We'll see how long it takes to run once I get everything working properly haha.